joyrexus/handy/README.md

 See `record` and `view` for working prototypes of the first two.

-`bin/rec.coffee` provides a simple CLI for saving a gesture sample.
+`bin/rec.coffee` provides a simple CLI for saving a gesture sample: [gist](https://gist.github.com/joyrexus/5555728).
 It pipes a user specified number of frames from the Leap's websocket stream to `stdout` or to a user specified filename.